Oh, Mary!: Critical reception

 Joshua Barone of The New York Times described it as "silly, nasty, tasteless and, in the end, good theater."
 He described how the play stretches a "stupid joke" to its limits but still leaves audiences "gagging" with laughter.

 Amelia Merrill of the New York Theatre Guide emphasized the campy, irreverent nature of Oh, Mary!, calling it both absurd and heartwarming.
 She pointed out how Escola's reinterpretation of Mary Todd Lincoln, though not historically accurate, explored the First Lady's mental health struggles through comedy.
 Jesse Green of The New York Times echoed these sentiments, noting the play's deft combination of camp and discipline.
 He praised the production for finding a balance between chaotic comedy and choreographed precision.
 Green also called it "one of the best crafted and most exactingly directed Broadway comedies in years" despite Escola's own admission that it's "the stupidest play."

 Howard Miller of Talkin' Broadway emphasized the show's success in balancing a "queer-infused raucous, farcical, campy" energy while maintaining emotional depth beneath its absurdity.
 Sara Holdren wrote for Vulture that "Oh, Mary! is hilarious and, underneath the mayhem, both structurally rock solid and sneakily moving", while a Variety reviewer described the play as "a broad, wildly funny comedy" that was also irreverent.
 TheWrap wrote: "Escola has somehow managed to turn the assassination of President Abraham Lincoln into an inspired, rollicking comedy."
-Another critic, for Time Out New York, gave Oh, Mary! a five-star rating, saying that the play "is dizzyingly, breathtakingly funny, the kind of funny that ambushes your body into uncontained laughter."
+Adam Feldman, for Time Out New York, gave Oh, Mary! a five-star rating, saying that the play "is dizzyingly, breathtakingly funny, the kind of funny that ambushes your body into uncontained laughter."

 However not all reviews were positive, with critic Michael Sommers writing for New York Stage Review giving the play 2 out of 5 stars describing the script as "flimsy" adding it's more of "a ribald cartoon more hysterical than historical".